Home » How To Spend a 24 Hour Layover in Reykjavik, Iceland

 After taking a million and one photos, we changed for the airport, and walked around the Blue Lagoon property.
 If you are going to Iceland, I really think it is an experience you should splurge on.
 I also highly recommend wading into the waters right before heading to the airport like we did because there was no better way to relax our muscles before a long flight back to the states.
 The water is supposedly great for your skin too due to the minerals and algae.
 The gift shop at the lagoon sells skincare products made from the rich waters.
 You can even find these products at the airport and being sold on the WOW airline before departing.
 Whether it has proven health benefits or not, it was just a great way to warm up since Iceland is so cold at this time of the year.

 Our last stop in Iceland was to grab a coffee and sandwich at a cute cafe.
-We also stopped by a Viking Park to take in the Iceland views one last time.
+We also stopped by a Viking Park to take in the Icelandic views one last time.
 It’s truly an area surrounded by so much history and culture.
 This country quickly became one I adored even though I never planned to visit.
 Now I can officially say I have visited where Aria from Pretty Little Liars used to live, and that to me is an accomplishment!

 Have you been to Iceland or plan to go?
 Let me know in the comments below!
 Also don’t forget I love seeing your trips and adventures, so please tag me on Instagram and follow along!
 Until next time!